 Students whose first language is not English may encounter special challenges as they strive to function efficiently in the unfamiliar culture of an American university setting.
-The Office of General Education offers the following ESL resources to students from all schools and departments of SMU.
+The Office of the University Curriculum/GEC offers the following ESL resources to students from all schools and departments of SMU.
+Students may apply on the ESL website.
+Students enrolling in 2000-level Intensive English Program courses should download an application package via the IEP link on the website.
+More information about the ESL Program is available at www.smu.edu/esl or from the director, John E. Wheeler (jwheeler@smu.edu).